zetic-ai/ZETIC_MLange_document/docs/_sources/index.rst

   :width: 75
   :alt: MLange icon image

-ZETIC.MLange is an On-device AI runtime library supporting heterogeneous Mobile NPUs' utilizations.
+ZETIC.MLange is an On-device AI runtime library supporting heterogeneous Mobile NPUs' utilization.

 We provide the real On-device AI immediately with key features below
    1. `End-to-end on-device AI`
    2. `One-stop deployment`
    3. `Heterogeneous OS and target Hardware supporting`

-In this documentations, we provide instructions and examples for the ZETIC.MLange.
+In these documentations, we provide instructions and examples for the ZETIC.MLange.
 Since we are keep developing very hardly with speed, Please contact ZETIC.ai for any kind of issues.

 *This is the `Beta` version of the ZETIC.MLange before official release.*